For Ordering Online click here

 19th Century Siccatif de Courtrai 60 mil. bottle is $20.00 Made specifically for oil painting-use, this is the genuine article ; this is not the modern-day lead napthenate nor cobalt/manganese carboxylate driers available elsewhere.
 Unlike lead napthenate, our Siccatif de Courtrai will not dull oil paint ; and, instead, it leaves a proper fresh look to the paint.
 Normal use will not discolor whites/colors ; one partial drop can dry oil paint in as little as 8-12 hours.
 Favored by many 19th C. masters, including William Bouguereau.
 [Click on the blue heading for more info.]
 Ordering Online

-Walnut 'Black Oil' $15.50 per 60 mil. bottle.
-Labeled as 17th Century Light Drying Oil to differentiate it from common black oil.
+Walnut 'Black Oil' $18.50 per 60 mil bottle.
+Labeled as17th Century Light Drying Oilto differentiate it from common black oil.
 Can be used in an all-oil-and-no-solvent manner; or used with a solvent, if desired.
 This oil is made from unrefined walnut oil cooked with lead.
-Known historically as "drying oil" until Jacques Maroger miss-named it, our "black oil" is anything but.
+Known historically as "drying oil" until Jacques Maroger miss-named it, our "b[[[[[lack oil" is anything but.
 It is a transparent golden-colored oil that will dry fast, increase lubricity; and, when combined with an equal amount of mastic spirit varnish, produces a fast and firm megilp jelly that has none of the faults of the linseed-based version.
 Ordering Online

 Raw Walnut Oil 120 Mil.
 (4 -ounce) plastic bottle is $8.50.
-This pure nut oil contains no antioxidants.
+[No longr available] This pure nut oil contains no antioxidants.
 This lightly-colored oil provides excellent wettability and much faster drying than the commonly-available purified and refined walnut oil.
 Excellent for hand rubbing of pigments into paint.
 Ordering Online

 Information for Modern Day Commercial 'Tube Paint' Enthusiasts